jenmoutenot/HeapManagement/README.md

 - q = malloc(s2)
 - free(p)
 - malloc(s3) // this memory can only be reused when s3 is less than s1
+- Will also include the following pseudo code:
+- create and array of BLOCK_COUNT entries
+- for ITERATIONS iterations
+- pick a random block
+- if that block is allocated, free it
+- otherwise allocate BLOCK_SIZE bytes and assign it to the block
 - BLOCK_COUNT, ITERATIONS and BLOCK_SIZE will also be defined only in here

 2. allocator.c